Nick Fortes Player Props: Marlins vs. Phillies

 Nick Fortes At The Plate

-- Fortes has three doubles, four home runs and 12 walks while batting .214.
+- Fortes is batting .210 with three doubles, four home runs and 12 walks.

-- He has hit a home run in four games this season (6.8%), leaving the park in 2% of his trips to the dish.
+- He has homered in four games this season (6.7%), homering in 2% of his chances at the plate.

-- In 15 games this year (25.4%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 15 games this year (25.0%), including two games with multiple runs batted in.

-- In 15 of 59 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 15 times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.